xmatters/xm-labs-step-workplace-post/README.md

   You can use one of the xMatters logos in the files list above for the image if you like.
 Remember that when xMatters posts to your group it will post with this image and name so it's good if this represents the process you are creating.

 1. Click **Create** and wait a moment while Workplace creates your bot and token.
-1. You'll be presented a new dialog with 3 items on it, the last of these is the Access Token, click **Copy Access Token** and paste it somewhere safe, you'll need it in just a moment.
+1. You'll be presented a new dialog with 3 items on it, the last of these is the **Access Token**, click **Copy Access Token** and paste it somewhere safe.
+You'll need this in just a moment.
 1. Finally read the warning, check the box named **I understand** and click the **Done** button.

-That's it, you've created a bot, congratulations!
+That's it, you've created a bot.
+Congratulations!
 You can come back into this Integrations section of your group at any time to see the bot, delete it or get a new Access Token.